mavillez/Oblivion/docs/source/modules.rst

 Toolchain intel includes the following software:

 - C, C++ and Fortran compilers (icc/icpc/ifort);
+- GCC as a base for the Intel compilers;
 - MPI implementation (Intel MPI);
 - BLAS, LAPACK and fourier transforms: Intel MKL.